Dan123655/exposure_native/README.md

 To run this app on your device, follow these steps:

 1. Install the latest version of [Node.js](https://nodejs.org/)
-2. Clone this repository to your local machine
+2. Clone this repository to your local machine `git clone https://github.com/Dan123655/exposure_native.git`
-3. Run `npm install` in the root directory of the app to install dependencies
+3. `cd exposure_native` then run `yarn install` in the root directory of the app to install dependencies
-4. Run `npx react-native run-android` or `npx react-native run-ios` to launch the app on your device or emulator
+4. Run `yarn start` with `yarn android` to launch the app on your device or emulator

 ## Credits